modelop/modelop.github.io/Getting Started/Data Pipeline Integration/index.md

     "Encoding": "json"
 }
 ```
-The transport is going to point to a file in the container at `/tmp/close_prices.jsons`.
-This file can be copied into the container via the Dockerfile, or we can use a CLI command to place that file there.
+The transport is going to point to a file in the container at `/tmp/xgboost_iris_inputs.jsons`.
+This file can be copied into the container via a command in the Dockerfile, or we can use a CLI command to place that file there.
 This approach is not recommended for Production, but useful for testing in lower environments.
-We can run the following command to upload it to the container:
+We can run the following command to upload the input file to the container:

 `fastscore engine put engine-1 xgboost_iris_inputs.jsons xgboost_iris_inputs.jsons`

-Now for our output stream, we will set up a Stream to point to our Kafka container.
-The Kafka container is available in our deployment via the docker-compose.
+For our output stream, we will set up a Stream to point to our Kafka container.
+The Kafka container is available in our deployment via the docker-compose.yaml file.
 We create the following descriptor and save it as `iris_stream.json`.

 ```
 {